• Skip to main content

 A note on gallo pinto for breakfast

-If you need a simple and nourishing changeup from eggs and toast, you’ll love this gallo pinto.
+If you need a simple and nourishing changeup from eggs and toast, you’ll love this Costa Rican staple recipe.
 These rice and beans are traditionally served for breakfast, alongside eggs and other simple accompaniments.
 Gallo pinto contains protein and iron from the beans, and the whole grain from the rice adds even more simple, well-rounded nutrition.

 That said, I love gallo pinto any time of day, and think it makes a wonderful accompaniment to any protein, including chicken and steak.